Prisjakt/feed-specification/docs/feeds/index.md

 - **Offer feed** is the most common feed type, compatible with Google Merchant Feed and is the way shops provide us with prices and stock status.
 - **Product feed** is intended for manufacturers who wants to provide us with detailed product information of the products they create.
 - **Promotion feed** is a way for shops to automate promotion campaigns through us.
 Visible at [the promotions page](https://prisjakt.nu/kampanjer).
-- **Local store feed** is for you who have stores in multiple physical locations.
-This feeds helps us define your store information such as opening hours and address.
+- **Local shop feed** is for you who have shops in multiple physical locations.
+This feeds helps us define your shop information such as opening hours and address.
-- **Local inventory feed** is use in conjunction with Local Store Feeds to provide local-specific availability, prices and shipping options.
+- **Local inventory offer feed** is use in conjunction with Local Shop Feeds to provide local-specific availability, prices and shipping options.

 ## Pull Based Delivery Flow